-For the 2021 - 2022 school year, I am teaching Marshall Brennan Constitutional Literacy, implementing a Restorative Justice Student Court, and serving as testing coordinator for our building.
+For the 2022 -2023 school year, I am facilitating the Marshall Brennan Constitutional Literacy Program in collaboration with Washington University's School of Law, implementing a Restorative Justice Student Court, and serving as testing coordinator for our building.

 In my spare time, I enjoy cooking, visiting friends and family all around the country, and exploring St. Louis.